elves/elvish.io/src/home.md

       $ttyshot pipelines
     </div></div>
     <div class="demo-col right"> <div class="demo-description">
-      <div class="demo-title">Structureful pipelines</div>
+      <div class="demo-title">Powerful Pipelines</div>
       <p>
-        Text pipelines are powerful, but gets unwiedly when your data is complex.
-Complex text processing pipelines are hard to read and hard to maintain.
+        Text pipelines are intuitive and powerful.
+However, if your data have inherently complex structures, passing them through the pipeline often requires a lot of ad-hoc, hard-to-maintain text processing code.
       </p>
       <p>
         Pipelines in Elvish can carry structured data, not just text.
-You can stream lists, maps and even anonymous functions through the pipeline.
+You can stream lists, maps and even functions through the pipeline.
       </p>
     </div> </div>
   </div> </div>